-Part 2 Handling reports of registered predatory offenders: Consultation with the county attorney's office.
+Part 2.
+Handling reports of registered predatory offenders: Consultation with the county attorney's office.

-Agency staff must ask the county attorney to immediately file a termination of parental rights petition when an agency receives a report that a parent has committed an offense that requires registration as a predatory offender.
+Agency staff must ask the county attorney to immediately file a termination of parental rights petition when receiving a report that a parent committed an offense that requires registration as a predatory offender.

-The county attorney must file a termination of parental rights petition unless the county attorney and agency staff agree:
+The county attorney must file a termination of parental rights petition unless they and agency staff agree: